 Heading into the bedroom and looking at your bed, you might not have a headboard.
 While it isn’t something that you think is necessary, a headboard helps to tie the bed into the overall space of a bedroom.
 Instead of buying one, which can be costly, try making one out of salvaged materials such as fencing, old doors, or window shutters.
 Make the project unique to you and your interests!
 The possibilities are endless, and this is an easy project you can have a lot of fun completing.

 Don’t forget to add that extra something to your other rooms.
-These can be any sort of architectural interest such as a chair rail, picture molding, shiplap, crown molding, or baseboard.
+These can be any sort of architectural interest such as a chair rail, picture molding, shiplap, crown molding, new backsplash, or baseboard.
 These additions aren’t very expensive when added one room at a time, and once you have completed your upgrades, your home will feel more like… well, a home!

 There are a lot of little things we can do to our homes to make them not only more pleasing to the eye but also more valuable in the long run.
 Simply adding a fresh coat of paint, upgrading the lighting, or adding new fixtures can go a long way to making your home a better place to live.
 These small changes won’t cost too much and will add value to your home when it comes time to put it on the market.